 Hypothesized relationship between deliberation and responses in the dumbfounding paradigm

 This account of moral dumbfounding affords a clear testable hypothesis: under manipulations that affect the availability of resources for deliberation, responses in the moral dumbfounding paradigm should evidence variation in frequency of deliberative versus habitual responses.
 Cognitive load manipulations – such as completing an attention/memory task simultaneously with a primary task – have been shown to inhibit deliberative responding (De Neys & Glumicic, 2008; Evans & Curtis-Holmes, 2005; Evans & Stanovich, 2013; Schmidt, 2016).
 We have identified reason-giving as involving more deliberation than alternative responses in the dumbfounding paradigm.
-Thus, we predict that a cognitive load manipulation should inhibit reason-giving in a moral dumbfounding task, leading to an increase in habitual responding, such as dumbfounding or nothing-wrong.
+Thus, we predict that a cognitive load manipulation should inhibit reason-giving in a moral dumbfounding task, and increase habitual responding, such as dumbfounding or nothing-wrong.

 The Current Research

-Our primary prediction is that a cognitive load manipulation will inhibit people’s ability to provide reasons for their judgment, leading to greater habitual responses (either dumbfounding or nothing wrong or both).
+Our primary prediction is that a cognitive load manipulation will inhibit people’s ability to provide reasons for their judgment, and lead to greater habitual responses (either dumbfounding or nothing wrong or both).
 We present a pre-registered study to test this prediction of a conflict in dual-process explanation of moral dumbfounding.
-We experimentally manipulated cognitive load, and predicted that this cognitive load manipulation will inhibit people’s ability to provide reasons for their judgment, leading to greater habitual responses (either nothing wrong or dumbfounding or both).
+We experimentally manipulated cognitive load, and predicted that this cognitive load manipulation will inhibit people’s ability to provide reasons for their judgment, and result in more habitual responding (either nothing wrong or dumbfounding or both).

 Our cognitive load manipulation involved a secondary task requiring participants to pay attention to a stream of numbers on the screen while completing the moral judgment task.
 We conducted a series of pilot studies (see Supplement Studies S1 - S5) involving two different memory tasks.
 The effectiveness of these memory tasks in manipulating cognitive load was unclear, and it is possible that participants could cheat on these memory tasks (particularly for online samples).
 As such, we selected a cognitive load manipulation that required participants to pay attention to a secondary task (rather than a memory task) while engaged in the primary judgment task (in line with Greene, Morelli, Lowenberg, Nystrom, & Cohen, 2008).